minji-mia/ML-class/README.md

-# CSci 574: Machine Learning
+# CSCI 574: Machine Learning

 This repository contains materials and instructions for our graduate level CSci 574: Machine Learning class from